SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 Israel is proof that this can be done.
 They're vaccinating everybody, there's an orderly system that tells you when &amp; where to show up, and there's a plan for unused doses at the end of the day.
-(Basically: nurses go out into the street and yell for anybody who wants a vaccine to _come here now_.
+(Basically: nurses go out into the street and yell for anybody who wants a vaccine to _come here right now_.
 I've even heard of nurses yelling, "Hey, pizza guy: want a vaccine?" to delivery persons.)
 Now Israel has lots and lots of other problems, with many sorts of structural discrimination against the Palestinians.
-But at least in this instance, they know rapd vaccination leads to declines in infection, hospitalization, and death rates.  _This is how it's done._
+But at least in this instance, they know rapid vaccination leads to declines in infection, hospitalization, and death rates.  _This is how it's done._

 <blockquote class="twitter-tweet">